Ouranosinc/Magpie/docs/configuration.rst

 a :ref:`webhook_user_create` event.

-The ``callback_url`` in this case can be requested with ``GET`` method (no body) to ask `Magpie` to reset the just updated :term:`User` account status to :attr:`magpie.api.schemas.UserStatuses.WebhookErrorStatus`.
+The ``callback_url`` in this case can be requested with ``GET`` method (no body) to ask `Magpie` to reset the just updated :term:`User` account status to :attr:`magpie.models.UserStatuses.WebhookError`.
 This :term:`Webhook` can be employed to retry an external operation of the registered application, by triggering status updates, and only consider the complete operation successful when no further ``callback_url`` requests are received.